Arctic Field Grant (AFG) – Funding for Fieldwork in Svalbard

 The grant application must be written in English and must include the following four attachments in PDF format (otherwise the application will be rejected):

-- complete project description (mandatory RCN template)
+- complete project description of maximum 3 pages (mandatory RCN template)

 - itemised budget (an advisory budget calculator can be found on the SSF webpage)